thecodecrate/python-pipeline/tests/modular_fragmented_design.md

 When composing classes, the MRO must be:

 1. **Mixin Classes from Fragments** (ordered based on dependencies):
-   - Mixins are renamed to match their Fragment folder name (e.g., `WithCrudTodoList`).
+   - Mixins are renamed to match their Fragment folder name (e.g., `WithFileStorage`, `WithCrudTodoList`).

 2. **Base Class**:
    - Imported and renamed to `WithBase`.